 You can use it as training materials for teaching your juniors about contract drafting as well as you can keep the book at your desk for future reference.
-Moreover, if you ever dream of becoming a transaction lawyer, this book is a must-read book for you.
+Moreover, if you ever dream of becoming a transaction lawyer, it is a must-read for you.
 The content of the book will also help you if you’re acting as a litigation lawyer on your clients’ behalf.

-- This book is written in such a way that as a layman you would be able to follow the step-by-step method and learn your way to become the best contract drafter.
+- This law book is written in such a way that as a layman, you would be able to follow the step-by-step method and learn your way to become the best contract drafter.

 by Christopher L. Bell, F. William Brownell, David R. Case, Kevin A. Ewing, Jessica O. King, Stanley W. Landfair and many

 If you are studying environmental law and have decided to become an environmental law scholar, this is a great textbook for you.
 Over 1100 pages, it includes all the cases, examples, concepts, and fundamentals of environmental law you absolutely need.
 There are many other books which are very much comprehensive like this one, but why read this one?
 Because this also includes revisions made by the United States Environmental Protection Agency (US EPA)!

 You may not find it useful as a business owner because there is way too much information than required.
 It’s a perfect read for those who have been pursuing law as a student and need to read through a text on environmental law.